Osimhen wins penalty as Napoli regain Serie A top spot with Bologna win

 Next up for Osimhen and his Napoli teammates, is a league fixture against Simy and Joel Obi’s Salernitana on Sunday.

-Meanwhile, assistant coach Marco Domenichini was in the absence of suspended manager Luciano Spalletti praised the team for the victory.
+Meanwhile, assistant coach Marco Domenichini who led Napoli in the absence of suspended manager Luciano Spalletti praised the team for the victory.

 "We have an available group that follows his coach day after day.
 This team is the result of Spalletti's work but also the application of the boys.